RamnathKumar181/ModellingHelper-InformationRetrieval/README.md

 - itertools

 ## Run
-1. Open all the files in [Google Colaboratory](https://colab.research.google.com/) or Jupyter Notebook
+1. Open all the files in [Google Colaboratory](https://colab.research.google.com/) or Jupyter Notebooks
 > Run Steps 2 and 3 only for the first time
 2. Run all the cells in the Preprocessing.py.
 The script builds the inverted index and stores it in the same directory.
 3. Run WordEmbedding.py to use the word2vec model which calculates the similarity scores of all the unique words in the dataset